ARIVASANTHAN/Coding-assessment-l2-Boilerplate-code/README.md

 2. Navigate to the project directory: `cd Coding-assessment-l2-Boilerplate-code`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
-5. Open your web browser and go to `` to view the website.
+5. Open your web browser and go to `https://arivasanthan.github.io/Coding-assessment-l2-Boilerplate-code/` to view the website live host.

 ## Usage